Book an appointment

 For more information or if you have concerns, please ask a staff member.

-At Island Sexual Health, unless you are an attached primary care patient, our clinical services are limitied to sexual health.
+At Island Sexual Health, unless you are an attached primary care patient, our clinical services are limited to sexual health.
 Our doctors and nurses are not able to investigate, diagnose, and/or treat clients at Island Sexual Health for non-related sexual health related issues.
-Please visit a walk in clinic or family physician for your non-related sexual health concerns.
+Please visit a walk in clinic, urgent and primary care clinic or family physician for your non-related sexual health concerns.